 Attribute Mappings

-Velocity can use names and email addresses from your IdP when provisioning users.
+Velocity will use names and email addresses from your IdP when provisioning users.
 Setup metadata mappings for the following fields (note these are case sensitive):

 • FirstName -- The first name of the IdP user